Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 E6 & E7 : We don't talk about E6 & 7

-E8 : If a user attempted to sell (1000) `TOKEN-1` at a price of `1` but liquidity fees are active, their actual settlement will be subtracted by 0.05% equalling; 999.5, the 0.5 `TOKEN-0` fee is sent to the Liquidity contract and recorded under `yFees`.
+E8 : If a user attempted to sell (1000) `TOKEN-1` at a price of `1` but liquidity fees are active, their actual order will be subtracted by 0.05% equalling; 999.5, the 0.5 `TOKEN-0` fee is sent to the Liquidity contract and recorded under `yFees`.
-Orders settled partially bill fees on each settlement.

-If the user attempts to buy (1000) `TOKEN-1` in the same vein, fees are subtracted from the order before it is placed.
+If the user attempts to buy (1000) `TOKEN-1` in the same vein, fees are subtracted from the order.
 The actual order would have a principal of 999.5 `TOKEN-0`.

 E9 : A buy order is made for a token.
 At the time the order is made the price is 5, their impact is 1%, once the order is placed the price goes up to 5.025, then once the order is settled the impact price is 5.05, this represents the post settlement price and is the price the user is settled at.